Deploying a Pulsar instance on bare metal

 A Pulsar instance consists of multiple Pulsar clusters working in unison.
 Clusters can be distributed across data centers or geographical regions and can replicate amongst themselves using geo-replication.
 Deploying a multi-cluster Pulsar instance involves the following basic steps:

-- Deploying two separate ZooKeeper quorums: a local quorum for each cluster in the instance and a global quorum for instance-wide tasks
+- Deploying two separate ZooKeeper quorums: a local quorum for each cluster in the instance and a configuration store quorum for instance-wide tasks

 - Initializing cluster metadata for each cluster

 - Deploying a BookKeeper cluster of bookies in each Pulsar cluster

 If you’re deploying a single Pulsar cluster, see the Clusters and Brokers guide.

 This guide shows you how to deploy Pulsar in production in a non-Kubernetes.
 If you’d like to run a standalone Pulsar cluster on a single machine for development purposes, see the Setting up a local cluster guide.
 If you’re looking to run Pulsar on Kubernetes, see the Pulsar on Kubernetes guide, which includes sections on running Pulsar on Kubernetes on Google Kubernetes Engine and on Amazon Web Services.

 Pulsar is currently available for MacOS and Linux.
 In order to use Pulsar, you’ll need to install Java 8.

 To get started running Pulsar, download a binary tarball release in one of the following ways:

 by clicking the link below and downloading the release from an Apache mirror:

 - from the Pulsar releases page